$\mathbb{Z}_4$ transitions in quantum loop models on a zig-zag ladder: DMRG with quantum loop model constraints

-Under the addition of a site to the environment, which translates to adding dimers, a quantum number is mapped to a new one.
-Not any basis is allowed added to any quantum number as a result of the QLM constraints.
+Under the addition of a site to the environment, in dimer language this translates to adding dimers, a quantum number is mapped to a set of new ones.
+Not all basis are allowed to be added to a given quantum number due to the QLM constraints.
 Take for example the quantum number zero in which there are no free dots available to form dimers with.
-As a result we can only add $|\psi_1\rangle$ - the basis state without any dimers.
-Doing so causes the new environment to now have two free dots on one side of the chain and is thus labeled 2.
-By following the same procedure for the other quantum numbers, we can construct a so called fusion graph, which describes the fusion between quantum numbers under the addition of a bases.
+As a result we can only add $|\psi_1\rangle$ - the basis state without any dimers - since all other basis states would case the previous spin-1 site in the lattice to form more than two dimers.
+When the $|\psi_1\rangle$ is added, the environment has two free dots on one side of the chain and is now labeled as 2.
+By following the same procedure for the other quantum numbers, we can construct a so called fusion graph that describes the fusion between quantum numbers under the addition of a bases.
 In the left panel of Fig. \ref{fig: QLM constraints} (c) we list the fusion graph for the left environment.
-We also constructed the fusion graph for the right environment (see right panel) by reversing the direction of all arrows and renaming the quantum numbers to be the same as for the left environment.
-We note that there is a one-to-one correspondence between the sectors Hilbert space sectors of the environments.
-Note that the left and right environment are to be connected through the following rule: (L, R) = \{(0,2), (1,1), (2,0), (3,4), (4,3)\}, meaning that quantum number 0 on the left can only connect to quantum number 2 on the right, etc.
+We construct the fusion graph for the right environment (see right panel) by reversing the direction of all arrows and renaming the quantum numbers to be the same as for the left environment.
+We note that there is a one-to-one correspondence between the Hilbert space sectors of the left and right environment and they can be connected through the following rule: (L, R) = \{(0,2), (1,1), (2,0), (3,4), (4,3)\}, meaning that the state labeled as 0 on the left can only fuse a state labeled by 2 on the right, etc.

-Third, local constraints are also accounted for in determining optimal tensor(s) and an estimate of the ground state energy each iteration of the DMRG algorithm.
+Third, local constraints are also accounted for in determining the optimal tensor(s) and an estimate of the ground state energy at each iteration of the DMRG algorithm.
 In this process the many-body Hilbert space is mapped to a reduced one in the form of a so-called effective Hamiltonian, which is then diagonalized.
-The basis in which this eigenvalue problem is solved is subject to constraints as well.
-Consequently, the reduced Hilbert space is greatly reduced, speeding up the diagonalization.
+The bases in which this eigenvalue problem is greatly reduced in size since it is subjected to the QLM constraints as well, speeding up the diagonalization.